 Now we are ready to present our laws for nondeterministic quantum programs.
-Some of them were already applied in the example of quantum error correction code transformation in Subsection \ref{illu-exam}.
-We first point out that all laws presented in the previous sections except those for recursion are still valid for nondeterministic quantum programs\footnote{Some of the laws need certain further assumptions on nondeterminism.
-More precisely, we need to assume that the following programs do not contain non-deterministic choice $\sqcup$: $P$ in Prop. \ref{if-laws}(\ref{if-laws-idempotence}), $P,Q$ in Prop. \ref{nested-if-law}(\ref{nested-if-law-reduction}), $R$ in Prop. \ref{nested-if-law}(\ref{nested-if-law-left-distributivity}-\ref{nested-if-law-right-distributivity-projection}), $P$ in Prop. \ref{sequential-laws}(\ref{sequential-laws-right-distributivity}-\ref{sequential-laws-left-distributivity1}) and $C$ in Prop. \ref{sequential-laws}(\ref{sequential-laws-left-distributivity2}).}.
+Some of them were already applied in the example of quantum error correction code transformation in Subsection~\ref{illu-exam}.
+We first point out that all laws presented in the previous sections, except those for recursion, can be easily generalised to nondeterministic quantum programs; but some of the laws need certain further assumptions on nondeterminism.
+More precisely, we need to assume that the following programs do not contain non-deterministic choice $\sqcup$: $P$ in Proposition~\ref{if-laws}(\ref{if-laws-idempotence}), $P,Q$ in Proposition~\ref{nested-if-law}(\ref{nested-if-law-reduction}), $R$ in Proposition~\ref{nested-if-law}(\ref{nested-if-law-left-distributivity}--\ref{nested-if-law-right-distributivity-projection}), $P$ in Proposition~\ref{sequential-laws}(\ref{sequential-laws-right-distributivity}--\ref{sequential-laws-left-distributivity1}) and $C$ in Proposition~\ref{sequential-laws}(\ref{sequential-laws-left-distributivity2}).
 The next proposition introduces some new laws about non-deterministic choice: